risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 - v2.21.0 (2026-??-??):
     - Change the debug print of the CPU processing time to show min and max
     - Change the oscillator drift noise to a 1st-order IIR low-pass filter
+    - Change the LFO Red Noise to a 1st-order IIR low-pass filter controlled by LFO Rate
     - Tested with Arduino-Pico version 6.0.0
 - v2.20.1 (2026-09-03):
     - PRA32-U2 Editor: Stabilize layout across browsers/fonts/screens